Effective potentials induced by self-assembly of patchy particles: Results

 In region (III) the resulting $V_{eff}$ shows novel, interesting features: it is still completely attractive, but also develops oscillations similar to those observed in the HS-like regime.
 Since this behavior contains both features observed in the other two regions, it is tempting to think that it results from the sum of the two effects: confinement due to excluded volume and depletion of chains.
 The non-monotonicity of the potential further suggests that there exist special distances where attraction is enhanced or depressed, that might have to do with the organization of monomers and/or chains in between the colloids, similarly to the case of HS-induced depletion.
 However, a crucial question remains: why is the potential totally attractive?

 To answer this question, we need to identify the microscopic mechanism leading to the behavior of $V_{eff}$.
 We start by examining the role of depletion, here intended as exclusion of the cosolute from the region between the colloids.
 We then calculate the packing fraction profiles $\phi(x)$ of the monomers along the $x$-direction for different colloidal distances $r$, comparing results for the 2P case at $T=0.1$ and for the HS system at the same cosolute packing fraction ($\phi=0.262$).
 This is shown in Fig.~\ref{fig3}(a-c).
 We find that in the region between the colloids the packing fraction of the monomers is lower than in the bulk for colloid distances smaller the first local maximum of the potential, that we call $r_{max}$.
 For $r > r_{max}$, monomers population increases in between the colloids, exceeding the bulk value of $\phi$.
 This trend persists also at larger distances, finding no distinctive signatures in correspondence to the subsequent maxima and minima of $V_{eff}$.
 Most strikingly, these results are qualitatively similar for HS and 2P cosolutes, despite a systematic shift of the oscillations of the 2P data towards larger distances.
 Indeed, if we compare $\phi(x)$ at the same $r$, we find that the formation of layers is always anticipated by HS with respect to 2P monomers.
 Thus, for example while HS start to form a second layer in the region between the colloids, 2P are still forming the first one, as shown in Fig.~\ref{fig3}(c).
-This is compatible with the fact that chains are larger and thus the layering effect is less efficient at the same distance with respect to HS.
+This is compatible with the fact that 2P monomers can be considered to have a larger effective size which is controlled by the thermal correlation length as shown already for cluster-forming cosolutes\cite{gnan2016discontinous}.
+Thus, the layering effect is less efficient at the same distance with respect to HS.

 The similarity of the $\phi(x)$ profiles for HS and 2P cosolute is consistent with the behavior of the effective forces $F_{eff}$, shown in Fig.~\ref{fig3}(d) as a function of $r/r_{max}$ in order to remove the systematic shift between HS and 2P cosolutes.
 The force is generated by an osmotic pressure unbalance, that is proportional to the mismatch $\phi_{in}-\phi_{out}$ of the packing fraction at contact, respectively in the regions inside ($\phi_{in}$) and outside ($\phi_{out}$) the colloids.
 In Fig.~\ref{fig3}(d) the calculated $\phi_{in}-\phi_{out}$ is also reported, again showing no qualitative differences for HS and 2P cosolutes.
 Interestingly, the force becomes repulsive for distances just above the potential minimum, but the potential is still attractive.
 From these results, it is clear that the force, the osmotic pressure unbalance and all the standard depletion arguments are not useful in order to rationalize the novel behavior of $V_{eff}$ found in the presence of 2P monomers with respect to HS ones.